telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 ### Apply Columns With Different Width

-The API allows you to create the columns severally from each other with the SectionColumn class.
-Then, the created columns could be united in a single SectionColumnCollection and applied to a Section. **Example 3** creates a collection of 3 columns with different settings and applies it. <Comment: In the first sentence, I do not know what severally means.
-Do you mean separately?>
+The API allows you to create the columns separately from each other with the SectionColumn class.
+Then, the created columns could be united in a single SectionColumnCollection and applied to a Section. **Example 3** creates a collection of 3 columns with different settings and applies it.

 #### **[C#] Example 3: Apply columns with different width**
 {{region radrichtextbox-features-section-columns_2}}